hansake/CPM_tools/README.md

 Hopefully there will also be a "cyget" program also that transfer files in the other direction.

+The "czput" program in "czputget" is sending files using the ZMODEM protocol.
+This is a very early version that needs optimsation.
+Hopefully a "czget" program will also appear here.

+The "cfiles" program lists file sizes.

 Maybe more tools to come ...